 - Changing a Robot Configuration

-- Changing the Configuration of a Drive
+- ◆ Changing the Configuration of a Drive

-- Changing a Non-Shared Drive to a Shared Drive

-- Changing the Volume Database Host for Standalone Drives

-- Deleting Robots
+- ♦ Deleting Robots

-- Deleting Drives
+- ♦ Deleting Drives

-- Cleaning Tape Drives
+- ♦ Cleaning Tape Drives

 Rerunning the Device Configuration wizard updates the Media Manager configuration.
 For example, adding a new SCSI adapter may change the path to a robotic library.
 A similar change to the configuration may occur if you add a new drive or robotic library.